-Easy, fun ways to spark students' imagination
+Easy, fun ways to spark students' imaginations

-- Grades: PreK–K, 1–2, 3–5, 6–8
+- Grades: PreK–K, 1–2, 3–5, 6–8, 9–12

 Fun, ready-to-print poetry activities are the perfect tools to bring words to life.
 Use these reproducibles to teach new concepts, reinforce past lessons, and inspire creativity.

-After introducing budding writers to the sounds and styles of poetry, invite them to copy down their favorite verse or write a new poem of their own and keep it their pockets to share with friends, using the Poem in Your Pocket (PDF) reproducible.
+After introducing budding writers to the sounds and styles of poetry, invite them to copy down their favorite verse or write a new poem of their own and keep it their pockets to share with friends using this reproducible.

 Weather Poems (PDF) — Grades K-2